 Driving back to Kansas from California, the air conditioner quit working in the desert.
 "Think cool," said Ray as we rolled down the windows.
 For the record, thinking cool doesn't work in the desert with temperatures in the hundred and teens.
 Turned out to be a fuse which we replaced as quickly as possible (Ray bought extras in case it happened again).

 That trip was remarkable for another reason: Ray hit a deer on the south rim of the Grand Canyon.
 To be perfectly accurate, the deer hit him when it jumped into us while trying to avoid a car in the other lane.
 Our Buick had a clear plastic wind deflector mounted on the hood over the grille.
 The deer hit that and broke it.
 That damage to the car was insignificant to the car.
 Sadly, not so for the deer.
 You can read about that incident and a similar collision with a chicken, if you wish, by clicking here.

-1978 Buick Regal, smaller but with a sunroof
+1978 Buick Regal, smaller, but it had a sunroof

 This is the Buick Regal that replaced the